cormachogan/fcdinfo-operator/README.md

   pvId:  pvc-e3f6dd59-cbc0-49a7-97c8-d92a26732c43
 ```

-To see if it works, we need to create this HostInfo Custom Resource.
+To see if it works, we need to create this FCDInfo Custom Resource.

 ```shell
 $ kubectl create -f topology_v1_fcdinfo.yaml